Parks

 The Graham Recreation and Parks Department opened the newest addition to Graham Regional Park, the playUNITED Inclusive Playground, in September 2020.
 The playground was funded in part by a $500,000 Connect NC bond grant.
 It was designed with the assistance of teachers from the Department of Exceptional Children of Alamance-Burlington School System, intended to provide a play environment that addresses the physical and social needs of all ages and abilities.
 It’s a space in which families can actively engage and play.
 The playground features a poured-in-place rubberized surface; zero entry*, double wide decking to access two large play units featuring multiple slides, play panels, climbing opportunities, and a rocking feature; a double zip line featuring a Zero-G seat**; several swings featuring expression swings and Zero-G seats; a merry-go-all; two colorful “shadow play” elements; semi-confined, safe areas that allow children to choose when or if they will fully engage in the play environment; shade structures; multiple benches and the entire playground is secured by fencing.
 The Inclusive Playground qualifies as a National Demonstration Site for PlayCore.
 It is the belief of the Graham Recreation and Parks Department that this playground will be life-changing for the residents of Graham and the surrounding area.

-The Graham Recreation & Parks Department was a NCRPA Promotes Healthy Play & Recreation Statewide Initiative Awardee.
+The Graham Recreation & Parks Department was an NCRPA Promotes Healthy Play & Recreation Statewide Initiative Awardee.
 As a National Demonstration Site (NDS) for an Inclusive Playground, look for the sign by the playground (coming soon!) and scan the QR Code on site to tell us how you used the space through the NDS User Reflection Survey.
 You can be part of a national initiative on the community value of play & recreation!

 *Zero Entry is a universal design that provides easy access for all users.